Sting-DR/Nerevar-Moon-and-Star/FAQ.md

 ### Notable Gameplay and Balance Changes:

 * **Sun's Dusk** adds several immersive survival mechanics to the game.
-All of them can be disabled or tweaked using the script settings if needed in *Sun's Dusk: Primary Needs*.
+All of them can be disabled or tweaked using the script settings if needed in *Sun's Dusk: Primary Needs*

 * All **traps are hidden** initially, use related spells or try using a probe on a lock to have a chance of revealing the trap (*Hidden Traps*)